cosmicvarta/cosmicvarta.github.io/_posts/2022-02-10-books-women-science.md

 <p><img src="../assets/images/woman_science_day_books/Those-Magificent-Women-3.jpg
 " alt="Image 1" style="width:270px;height:350px;margin-right:15px;margin-bottom:20px;">

 The sky is definitely not the limit for Indian women scientists.
-India became the first country to reach Mars, in 2013, that too in its first attempt.
+India became the first Asian country to reach Mars, in 2013, that too in its first attempt.
 This mission, among others, was led by a group of brilliant and dedicated women scientists of ISRO.
 This book narrates how these magnificent women overcame gender-barriers and succeeded to achieve the impossible!   </p>

 [Read the book review on Goodreads.](https://www.goodreads.com/book/show/44578585-those-magnificent-women-and-their-flying-machines)